-Figure 1.2 [Accounting] and [Bookkeeping] Search Volume Source: Google Trends applications.
-But if you take a look at what their potential customers are searching for, you'll notice that it's "accounting" over "bookkeeping" software by a substantial margin.
-(You'll learn how to find out how your customers are searching for you in Chapter 2.)
-See Figures 1.2 and 1.3.
-Not only is Intuit missing this audience from its search acquisition funnel, it's not resonating with its potential customers as well as it could be in offline channels.
-The National Institutes of Health (NIH) has an important mission to make accurate and useful health-related information available to the American public but limited resources with which to do so.
+The National Institutes of Health (NIH) has the important mission of making accurate and useful health-related information available to the American public but limited resources with which to do so.
 If this group wants to help the greatest number of people first, it could start with search data.
-You can see below that many more people are looking for information on arthritis than on heart disease.
-See Figure 1.4.
+You can see in Figure 1.8 that many more people are looking for information on arthritis than on heart disease.